KumarHX/Agent007/docs/final.md

 clustering: this agent does not account for clusters of items that may not be the best individual node to go to but would lead to a higher overall score due to proximity of other items in the area.
 ![](ClusteringVisualized.png?raw=true)<br>

-### Thesis of Solution:
-The agent uses a constant hueristic to evaluate the reward for each item given the distance to the item from the current position while factoring the item value and finding high value clusters of items by utilizing a learned hueristic built from past runs.
-The learned hueristic AI solves the problem of item value and clustering.

 ### Seperate Enviornments:
 There are two different environment types we want to test our AI on: Sparce and Cluster.